caelia/civet/README.md

 - **name** [required] The identifier for the variable; in order to insert content, this value must be matched in the `vars` alist defined in the processing application, or by a variable defined within the template.
+If the name is a **qualified name**, indicated with dotted notation, the processor will retrieve the named field from the named object (i.e.:
+  &lt;object&gt;.&lt;field&gt;)

 - **required** [optional, default: true] Whether the variable is required to be defined.
 Any required variable that is undefined is an error.